Skip to main content

 Customizing the App

-You will first need to modify below files before you can run the app.
+You will first need to modify below files with your custom values before you can run the app.

 Running the App